It refers to the presence of copper in the bloodstream.

-The results of the Total Copper Serum Test can be modified by factors such as age, gender, health history, the method used for the test, among other things.
+The Total Copper Serum Test results can be modified by age, gender, health history, and the method used for the test, among other things.

 The normal range for the serum total copper blood test is 70 to 140 micrograms per deciliter (mcg / dL).

-In people with Wilson’s disease who also have acute liver failure, the level of copper in the blood may be higher than normal.
+In people with Wilson’s disease who also have acute liver failure, copper in the blood may be higher than usual.

-There are conditions that could elevate the total copper serum test result:
+Some conditions could elevate the total copper serum test result:

 - Toxicity through consumption of water or dietary supplements.